waylayio/waylay-sdk-py/README.md

 pip install waylay-sdk
 ```

-This client only provides basic configuration, authorization and plugin features for the SDK.
+This client provides basic configuration, authorization and plugin features for the SDK.

 It includes a generic http client to make authenticated calls to the services available on your _Waylay_ gateway endpoint.